Janice Raymond

-Janice G. Raymond (born January 24, 1943) is an American lesbian radical feminist and professor emerita of women's studies and medical ethics at the University of Massachusetts Amherst.
-She is known for her work against violence, sexual exploitation, and medical abuse of women, and for her controversial work denouncing transsexuality.
+Janice G. Raymond (born January 24, 1943) is an American radical feminist and professor emerita of women's studies and medical ethics at the University of Massachusetts Amherst.
+She is known for her work against violence, sexual exploitation, and medical abuse of women, and for also her work denouncing transsexuality.

 Raymond is the author of five books, including The Transsexual Empire (1979).
 She has published numerous articles on prostitution and lectures internationally on many of these topics via the Coalition Against Trafficking in Women.
-Her opposition to rights for trans women and calls for their disenfranchisement have been criticized by many (from mainstream media to the LGBT and feminist communities) as transphobic.
+Her opposition to rights for trans women have been criticized by some in the LGBT and feminist communities as transphobic.

-Education
+Early life

+Janice G. Raymond was born in 1943 to a white working class family in Rhode Island.
+Her father was a factoryworker and her mother was a bookkeeper and secretary who took occasional jobs and adjusted the family budget to send Janice to a Catholic girls' school.
+After graduating high school in 1960, Raymond joined the Sisters of Mercy, a Roman Catholic religious congregation, and stayed for 12 years.
 Raymond received a BA in English literature from Salve Regina College in 1965, a master's degree in religious studies from Andover Newton Theological School in 1971, and her PhD in ethics and society from Boston College in 1977.